woofwoofinc/rktmachine/docs/building.rst

 The ``tools.qcow2`` image file contains binaries needed for VM setup which are too large to be delivered by Cloud Init.
 Specifically, it contains:

-- The ``acbuild`` binaries for building new container images on the CoreOS VM.
+- ``acbuild`` binaries for building new container images on the CoreOS VM.
+- ``skopeo`` for working with and converting container images on the CoreOS VM.
 - A statically linked ``avahid`` for broadcasting mDNS from the CoreOS VM so it can be addressed as ``rktmachine.local`` instead of by IP address.